Biplab-Dutta/Biplab-Dutta/README.md

 Now that you have spent some time knowing about me, why don't you follow me on Twitter too? 👀👀👀

-**About me:** I love watching cricket and anime. 😍 Thanks to a baka friend of mine. 😂
+**My Likings:** I love watching cricket and anime. 😍 Thanks to a baka friend of mine. 😂